 Eva's character (heavily fictionalized) had a full subplot involving her son that was cut from the theatrical release.
 Fortunately, it was restored in the Director's Cut - and since there is much, much more of Eva to see in the Director's Cut, that is the one to get.

 |There is no way the real princess was this beautiful.|

 Casino RoyaleOnce again, Eva Green was cast at the last minute in a major production, this time "Casino Royale," the James Bond spy thriller starring Daniel Craig.
 She initially turned down the role.
-Rumor was that she was uncertain if it would be a good career move, since Bond Girls had a reputation of being nothing but adornments for the master spy.
+The rumor was that she was uncertain if it would be a good career move since Bond Girls had a reputation of being nothing but adornments for the master spy.
 That never has been the case, of course, but some myths die hard.
-Being a James Bond Girl has propelled many stars' careers to greater heights, including those of Denise Richards, Ursula Andress and Honor Blackman.
+Being a James Bond Girl has propelled many stars' careers to greater heights, including those of Denise Richards, Ursula Andress, and Honor Blackman.
 It did the same for Eva Green, too.